vendasta/content-style-guide/08-writing-technical-content.md

 #### Ordered Lists

 Only use ordered lists for step-by-step instructions.
-Separate steps into logical chunks, with no more than 2 related actions per step.
+Separate steps into logical chunks, with no more than two related actions per step.
 When additional explanation or a screenshot is necessary, use a line break inside the list item.

 #### Unordered Lists

 Use unordered lists to display examples, or multiple notes in a Notes block.
-If an unordered list comprises more than 10 items, use a table instead.
+If an unordered list comprises more than ten items, use a table instead.